Opportunities abound for solar eclipse viewing on August 21, 2017.

 Adair County Park will have 150 tent sites and 12 RV sites available for Solar Eclipse camping.
 The City of Corvallis will offer campsites at Crystal Lake Sports Fields with entertainment and educational presentations.
 Find out about this special event.
 With all the visitors expected in our area, you may want to review the safety tips posted by Benton County Sheriff’s Office.
 Another great site for eclipse preparedness information is the State of Oregon Office of Emergency Preparedness eclipse webpage.

-Viewing at National Wildlife Refuges
+Viewing at National Wildlife Refuges and Forest Service lands

 The path of the 2017 solar eclipse will cross all three of the Willamette Valley National Wildlife Refuges: Ankeny, Baskett Slough, and William L. Finley.